LaurentVeyssier/Detect-and-localize-manufacturing-defects-from-images/README.md

 ![](asset/resUnet.jpg)

+The goal of image segmentation is to understand and extract information from images at the pixel-level.
+Image Segmentation can be used for object recognition and localization which offers tremendous value in many applications such as medical imaging or self-driving cars.

 # Dataset

 The project uses a training set of 13,000 RGB images (image size of 256 x 1600).
 The dataset is available at kaggle [here](https://www.kaggle.com/c/severstal-steel-defect-detection/data) and is provided in the context of a classification challenge.
 There are over 7,000 images with one or mutiple defect types.
 Defects are classified amongst 4 types with significant class imbalance (predominance of one defect type representing 73% of all defects).
 This obviously impacts the performance of the model to predict the correct type of defect.
 A model predicting all faulty parts to be of type n°3 will mechanically reach a accuracy of 73% on faulty parts.
 Class imbalance will also influence the learning phase and should be mitigated during training (data augmentation, class weight adjustment).
 This step is ignored with this toy dataset.